BlueShift-AI/RAG-Java-App/README.md

-# Ragcon v0.26.1 - Matthew Beddoes
+# Ragcon v0.26.1 - JAVA RAG MANAGER

 ## Overview
 `ragcon` is a command-line tool designed to integrate with a Neo4j graph database and the Ollama service to handle embeddings and queries.
 This tool supports embedding PDF files, content from URLs, or plain text strings into a database, and querying the stored data.
 The embeddings can be managed through a local or remote instance of the Ollama service.